lnxjedi/gopherbot-doc/doc/src/Introduction.md

 To help give you an idea of the kinds of tasks you can accomplish, here are a few of the things my teams have done with **Gopherbot** over the years:

-* Generating and destroying [AWS](https://aws.amazon.com) instances on demand
+- Generating and destroying [AWS](https://aws.amazon.com) instances on demand
-* Running software build, test and deploy pipelines, triggered by git service integration with team chat
+- Running software build, test and deploy pipelines, triggered by git service integration with team chat
-* Updating service status on the department website
+- Updating service status on the department website
-* Allowing support personnel to search and query user attributes
+- Allowing support personnel to search and query user attributes
-* Running scheduled backups to gather artifacts over `ssh` and publish them to an artifact service
+- Running scheduled backups to gather artifacts over `ssh` and publish them to an artifact service
-* Occasionally - generating silly memes
+- Occasionally generating silly memes

 The primary strengths of **Gopherbot** stem from its simplicity and flexibility.
+In v3, the preferred workflow is to run the engine directly on a Linux workstation while you build and test your robot locally, then deploy that same robot where it belongs later.
+Gopherbot still bootstraps cleanly onto servers and containers, but local development is now the default story rather than a special case.

-It installs and bootstraps readily on a VM or in a container with just a few environment variables, and can be run behind a firewall where it can perform tasks like rebooting server hardware over IPMI.
-Simple command plugins can be written in `bash`, `python` or `ruby`, with easy to use encrypted secrets for accomplishing privileged tasks.
-Like any user, the robot can also have its own (encrypted, naturally) ssh key for performing remote work and interfacing with *git* services.
+Simple command plugins can still be written in `bash`, `python` or `ruby`, but v3 leans much harder on built-in interpreters and Go-based extensions so robots depend on fewer external tools.
+Like any user, the robot can also have its own encrypted `ssh` key for performing remote work and interfacing with *git* services.

 The philosophy underlying **Gopherbot** is the idea of solving the most problems with the smallest set of general purpose tools, accomplishing a wide variety of tasks reasonably well.
-The interface is much closer to a CLI then a Web GUI, but it's remarkable what can be accomplished with a shared CLI for your team's infrastructure.
+The interface is much closer to a CLI than a web GUI, but it's remarkable what can be accomplished with a shared CLI for your team's infrastructure.

 The major design goals for **Gopherbot** are reliability and portability, leaning heavily on "configuration as code".
 Ideally, custom add-on plugins and jobs that work for a robot instance in [Slack](https://slack.com) should work just as well if your team moves, say, to [Rocket.Chat](https://rocket.chat).
 This goal ends up being a trade-off with supporting specialized features of a given platform, though the **Gopherbot** API enables platform-specific customizations if desired.

 Secondary but important design goals are configurability and security.
-Individual commands can be constrained to a subset of channels and/or users, require external authorization or elevation plugins, and administrators can customize help and command matching patterns for stock plugins. **Gopherbot** has been built with security considerations in mind from the start; employing strong encryption, privilege separation, and a host of other measures to make your robot a difficult target for potential attackers.
+Individual commands can be constrained to a subset of channels and/or users, require external authorization or elevation plugins, and administrators can customize help and command matching patterns for stock plugins. **Gopherbot** has been built with security considerations in mind from the start, employing strong encryption, privilege separation, and a host of other measures to make your robot a difficult target for potential attackers.

-Version 2 for the most part assumes that your robot will employ encryption and get its configuration from a *git* repository.
-Other deployments are possible, but not well documented.
-This manual will focus on working with **Gopherbot** instances whose configuration is stored on [GitHub](https://github.com), but other *git* services are easy to use, as well.
+Modern Gopherbot still assumes that serious robots keep configuration in git, and this manual continues to focus on that model.
+The big difference is that the day-to-day authoring loop now starts on your workstation: run the engine locally, edit the robot repo locally, reload quickly, and only then hand that robot off to a server, VM, or container.

 That's it for the "marketing" portion of this manual - by now you should have an idea whether **Gopherbot** would be a good addition to your DevOps tool set.